About us

 I will detail what, if any, assistance we used for each day out I write about.

 *Please check with any venues mentioned here for latest information.
-All information provided here was correct at time of our visits.
+All information provided here was correct at the time of our visits.

 If you have liked what you have read on my blog, and would like to make a contribution to maintaining this page online, then I would be extremely grateful for any assistance you can give.